Labor Market Opinion Canada

 Labor Market Opinion Basics

 Generally speaking, all Canadian work permits require a Labor Market Opinion (LMO).
 For information on Canadian work permits that do not require an LMO, click here.

 What is a Labor Market Opinion (LMO)?

-An LMO is a labor market verification process whereby Human Resources and Skills Development Canada (HRSDC) assesses the offer of employment to ensure that the foreign worker will not have a negative impact on the Canadian labor market.
-In their analysis of the offer of employment, HRSDC will consider the following elements:
+An LMO is a labor market verification process whereby Employment and Social Development Canada (ESDC) assesses the offer of employment to ensure that the foreign worker will not have a negative impact on the Canadian labor market.
+In their analysis of the offer of employment, ESDC will consider the following elements:

 1. Is the salary offered to the foreign worker consistent with the average for the occupation in the area the position is located?

 2. Are the working conditions consistent with labor laws and/or collective bargaining agreements?